-Police officers, site security, site and fire marshals have a radio link to the police central control room.
-So, if you see something going on that looks like a crime or is suspicious, let any of us know straight away.
+Police officers, site security, site and fire marshals have a radio link to the police control room.
+So, if you see something going on that looks like a crime or is suspicious, let us know straight away.

 Festivals are full of fun-loving people who want to have a good time.
 But they can also be targets for thieves and opportunists.

-Read this list of common sense safety tips.
+Take a look at our list of common sense safety tips

-- Remember, alcohol and drugs can affect your ability to make safe judgments.
+- Remember, alcohol and drugs can affect your ability to make safe judgements.

-- Check your mobile is charged on a daily basis.
+- Check your mobile phone is charged on a daily basis.

-- At night, stay on the main roads in the campsites.
-Don't go exploring darker, quieter areas – you can do that in the day.
+- At night, stay on the main campsite paths.
+Don’t go exploring darker, quieter areas – you can do that in the day.